geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

 Harvesting node type wfsfeatures
 ````````````````````````````````

-This harvester type is capable of querying and harvesting metadata from the GetFature response from an OGC Web Feature Service (WFS).
+This harvester type is capable of querying and harvesting metadata from the GetFeature response from an OGC Web Feature Service (WFS).
 The metadata fragments are:

 - transformed into ISO19115/19139 (or profile) metadata fragments
 - copied or linked into an ISO19115/19139 (or profile) template